briankabiro/react-native-get-sms-android/README.md

     });
 ```
 ## Note
-* Does not with Expo as it does not support sending messages at the moment
+* Does not with Expo as it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app.

 ## Thanks
 * react-native-android-sms